-Although heat is part of the name, you can use a heat pump for AC.
-It works by transferring heat instead of making it (unlike furnaces) which is why it is used as a heating and cooling system.
-It’s true that heat pumps can be very efficient, but also know that most air conditioners are about equal in terms of SEER rating.
-Just compare these two top of the line cooling systems from Lennox.
+Although heat is in the name, you can use a heat pump for AC.
+It works by transferring heat instead of generating it (the way a furnace does) which is why it is used as a dual function unit.
+It’s true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of SEER rating.
+Just compare these two high quality systems from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioners, and the bigger the number, the more efficient it is.
-The difference between 23.5 and 26 is not crazy though, and the efficiency varies depending on the model.
-On the other hand, HSPF is another scale that stands for “heating seasonal performance factor” and is specially for heat pumps.
-It tells you how efficient the system is at heating.
-We can see from these examples that as far as energy effiency goes, air conditioners are almost equal, if not a little better depending on the model you choose.
-The greatest difference between the two is that heat pumps can also warm up your home while an AC can't.
+SEER is an efficiency guideline for air conditioning systems, and the bigger the number, the cheaper it is to operate.
+The difference between 23.5 and 26 is not crazy however, and the efficiency changes depending on the model.
+On the other hand, HSPF is a different standard that stands for “heating seasonal performance factor” and is specially for heat pumps.
+It tells you how efficient the unit is at heating.
+You can tell from these examples that as far as energy efficiency goes, air conditioners are about equal, if not superior depending on the AC you choose.
+The biggest difference between them is that heat pumps can also warm up your home while an AC cannot.

 Does climate matter for heat pumps?